 The IS&T Minor will teach you about the impact of information and information technology on society, individuals and organizations.
 You will acquire information and technology literacy skills enabling you to know how and where to find information, how to use it strategically, and how to design information containers and access systems in a variety of settings.
 You will also learn how policies governing access and control of information resources are set and how policy affects organizations, individuals and society.

 The Minor in IS&T complements majors in all fields, including liberal arts and sciences, engineering, applied life sciences, commerce, business administration, the humanities, education and human ecology.
+The INSC 490 Environmental Information course is listed as an elective choice for the Environmental Science and Sustainability majors.

 Requirements for the IS&T Minor